 This is the classic sick building sign.
 If the ill-feeling problem comes and goes with some location, you are likely dealing with a sick or toxic building.
 This is why OSHA and the Department of Labor require that a company use a simple survey by an IAQ Specialist to detect the potential of sick building problems.

-In the years when people smoked in bowling alleys, I would get the similar headache in the forefront of the head and a kind of disassociation like brainfog.
+In the years when people smoked in bowling alleys, I would get a similar headache in the forefront of the head and a kind of disassociation like brainfog.
 When I left the bowling alley, the problem would eventually go away.

 Unless you have another health reason for the threshold symptoms of brainfog, afternoon headaches, itchy eyes, or bouts of mild nausea; you may be dealing with a polluted building.
 In particular, if the symptoms dissipate when you get into the fresh air, you are likely impacted by poor indoor air quality.